cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

-Vigilance Whenever Nadaar enters or attacks, venture into the dungeon.
+When this creature enters, venture into the dungeon.
 (Enter the first room or advance to the next room.)
-Other creatures you control get +1/+1 as long as you've completed a dungeon.
+As long as you've completed a dungeon, this creature gets +3/+0 and has flying.

 Seasoned Dungeoneer #610 Creature — Human Warrior